Paul Penzone

-Paul Penzone (born March 29, 1967) is an American law enforcement officer.
-He is the sheriff of Maricopa County, Arizona, United States.
+Paul Penzone (born March 29, 1967) is a former American law enforcement officer.
+He was the sheriff of Maricopa County, Arizona, United States.
 Penzone was elected sheriff in 2016, defeating longtime incumbent Joe Arpaio.
 Penzone is a former sergeant in the Phoenix Police Department.

 Early life and education

 Penzone was born in Trenton, New Jersey.
 He is the son of Rose and Charlie Penzone, and is of Italian descent.
 Penzone went to Phoenix's Cortez High School and studied criminal justice at Glendale Community College and Northern Arizona University.

 Phoenix police officer

 Penzone joined the Phoenix Police Department in 1988, and served for 21 years.
 For seven years, Penzone ran the Phoenix Police Department's "Silent Witness" program, which encouraged witnesses to report crimes.
 Penzone ran the program during the high-profile "Baseline Killer" and "Serial Shooter" investigations.
 Penzone created a Spanish-language version of the program.

 After retiring from the police force, Penzone joined the non-profit group Childhelp as vice president.
 The group focuses on preventing child abuse and neglect.